notdest/png-many-years-calendar/README.md

 draw        = ImageDraw.Draw(image)
 ```
 The remaining variables are intuitively understood from the name.
 In the case of `yearOfBirth > year`, the `printYear()` function does not print age in the header.

+**If English is your native language, please suggest editing this text on an e-mail in my profile or via github**